dagu-org/dagu/README.md

 ### Parameters

-You can define parameters using `params` field and refer to each parameter as $1, $2, etc. Parameters can also be command substitutions or environment variables.
-It can be overridden by `--params=` parameter of `start` command.
+You can define parameters using the `params` field and refer to each parameter as $1, $2, etc. Parameters can also be command substitutions or environment variables.
+It can be overridden by the `--params=` parameter of the `start` command.

 ```yaml
 params: param1 param2